Uniforms, be it in schools or at workplaces, are used to distinguish employees of various designations.

 This is a guaranteed drawback of applying a uniform in an organization when employees who cannot carry the uniform efficiently are in front of customers or potential stakeholders, it might look bad for the company.

 It makes the customers feel that either the employee doesn’t care about the company ethics or the company doesn’t care about the employees.

 7. Taking time:

 One of the main disadvantages of uniforms is that it takes a lot of time changing into and out of your uniforms.

-Furthermore, in industries where you have to work in environment where you might get stains on your clothes, for example in oil rig, or a mechanical workshop, uniforms are a great way to make your own clothes stay clean and fresh.
+Furthermore, in industries where you have to work in the environment where you might get stains on your clothes, for example in oil rig, or a mechanical workshop, uniforms are a great way to make your own clothes stay clean and fresh.

 But this also means that it requires a considerate amount of money and time to get your uniforms cleaned to make them wearable condition for the next day.

 8. Religious sentiments:

 Uniforms cannot please the religious sentiments of all individuals.
 Religious sentiments reflects the upbringing and values that the individual believes in his/her religion.

 Wearing a dress/ uniform that does not obey or follow such values might be burdensome for the employees.
 While designing or implementing a uniform try to value the beliefs of the employees.

 For example, people who follow a certain religion might have to wear a head gear all the time as a part of their belief.
-If, the uniform doesn’t allow such individual to wear such head gears, it feels that the company disregards such employees and it can cause an opportunity for the employees to rebel against the company.
+If, the uniform doesn’t allow such an individual to wear such head gears, it feels that the company disregards such employees and it can cause an opportunity for the employees to rebel against the company.
 Hence, a bad name for the company.

 9. Low self-esteem: